AbhishekKumar-0311/Machine-Learning-with-Python/README.md

 ##### Notification
 ```
 This is a Work in Progress.
-Expected to be completed by July 2020.
+Expected to be completed by Dec 2020.
 Stay tuned for improvements and collaboration.
 ```